sanson0/Wildlife-Patch1/README.md

 * Pages are read only unless user registers or logs in.
 * Logging in as an admin gives access to more pages and more options for manipulating data.
 * There are links to buying ready-made wildlife friendly products so the site can benefit financially.
+* A footer has been added to each page with social media links.
+* A message displays in footer encouraging people to create an account or log in if not signed in.
+* The footer contains a link (not connected to anything) so that products can be bought for the garden.
 ## Features on pages before the user signs in
-* Message encouraging users to sign in
 * Navbar menu contains home, surveys, people's projects, create account and login pages
+* A message displays encouraging people to create an account or log in if not signed in.
 ## Features on the pages after the user signs in
-* Navbar menu contains home, surveys, people's projects, profile and add own project contact users and logout
+* Navbar menu contains home, surveys, people's projects, profile and add own project and logout
 ## Features on pages if administrator signs in
 * Navbar menu contains home, surveys, people's projects, profile, add own project, manage category, contact users and logout
 ## Features on the home page